litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

 **PREREQUISITE** in this version branch *ONLY*: install recent version of `sqlite3.[hc]` in `src/external` and make sure the following constants are defined: `#define SQLITE_TEMP_STORE 2` `#define SQLITE_THREADSAFE 2` and for Windows Phone 8.1 *only*: `#define SQLITE_WIN32_FILEMAPPING_API 1`

+**IMPORTANT:** There are issues supporing certain Windows target platforms due to [CB-8866](https://issues.apache.org/jira/browse/CB-8866):
+- When using Visual Studio, the default target ("Mixed Platforms") will not work
+- Problems have been with the Windows "Universal" version case of a Cordova project using a Visual Studio template/extension instead of Cordova/PhoneGap CLI or `plugman`
-**IMPORTANT:** The Cordova CLI currently does not support all Windows target platforms (such as ("Mixed Platforms") due to [CB-8866](https://issues.apache.org/jira/browse/CB-8866).
-As an alternative, you can use `plugman` instead with [litehelpers / cordova-windows-nufix](https://github.com/litehelpers/cordova-windows-nufix), as described here.
+As an alternative, which will support the ("Mixed Platforms") target, you can use `plugman` instead with [litehelpers / cordova-windows-nufix](https://github.com/litehelpers/cordova-windows-nufix), as described here.

 ### Using plugman to support "Mixed Platforms"